-- 9.1 The College is committed to the highest standards of openness, integrity and accountability.
-It seeks to conduct its affairs in a responsible manner, having regard to the Code of Conduct principles which members of staff and Board of Management are expected to observe.
-The 9 key principles are set out at Appendix I are:
+9.1 The College is committed to the highest standards of openness, integrity and accountability.It seeks to conduct its affairs in a responsible manner, having regard to the code-of-conduct-ec-board-of-management.pdf (edinburghcollege.ac.uk)

+Code of Conduct principles which members of staff and the Board of Management are expected to observe.
+The 9 key principles are set out at Appendix I and available on the College website:
-- Duty / Public Service

-- Selflessness

-- Integrity

-- Objectivity

-- Accountability & Stewardship

-- Openness

-- Honesty

-- Leadership

-- Respect

 - 9.2 Additionally, members of the Board of Management, senior managers or those involved in procurement are required to disclose interests in the College's register of interests maintained by the Board Secretary.
-They will also be responsible for ensuring that entries in the register relating to them are promptly kept up to date, as prescribed in the financial procedures.

-- 9.3 In particular, no person shall be a signatory to a College contract where he or she also has an interest in the activities of the other party.
+They will also be responsible for ensuring that entries in the register are promptly kept up to date, as prescribed in the financial procedures. - 9.3 In particular, no person shall be a signatory to a College contract where he or she also has an interest in the activities of the other party.